thwonghenry/KomicaHelper/README.md

 ## Features
 - Update the threads and replies without refreshing
 - Display the quoted reply near the quote ID when hovered
-- Enlarge the thumbnail by clicking button
+- Enlarge the thumbnail by clicking the button nearby
+- Show the form of creating new thread / reply with toggle button
+- Night mode toggle
 - More to come..

 ## Supported boards: